fedemoles/fedemoles/README.md

 - 📫 How to reach me **fededevcod@gmail.com**.

-- 😎 Fun fact :- Code💻, Travel✈, Food🍝, Videogames🎮, Movies🎞 and Music🎵 are the reasons to live.
+- 😎 Fun fact :- ⌨Code💻, 🏘Real Estate🏙, 💼Accounting👔, ✈Travel🧳, 🍝Food🥘, 🖥Videogames🎮, 📽Movies🎞 and 🎵Music🎶 are the reasons to live.

 <br>